TreTuna/sync-branches/README.md

 Default: `false`
 ### `REVIEWERS`

 JSON array of GitHub user `login`s that will be requested to review the PR.

-Example: '['tretuna']'
+Example: `'["tretuna"]'`

 Default: `[]`
 ### `TEAM_REVIEWERS`

 JSON array of GitHub team `slug`s that will be requested to review the PR.

-Example: '['js-team']'
+Example: `'["js-team"]'`

 Default: `[]`